If you are a new writer or author, never trust grammar checkers 100% to correct your writing.

 If there are too many mistakes, a reader will give up on the book, no matter how good the story may be.

-Too many little bad apples can ruin the flow of the reading experience.
+Even minor errors and typos can ruin the flow of the reading experience.

 No online spelling or grammar checker is perfect.
 In fact, far from it.
-So never rely on a grammar checker.
+So, never rely on a grammar checker.

-However, grammar and spell checkers are extremely useful aids when you are correcting your writing.
+However, grammar and spell checkers are extremely useful when correcting your writing.

 But they are definitely not human proofreaders.